TheOreoTM/Viva-La-Website/setup.md

 - Quick Spam
   ==-

 Each sub-system has the same options but they can function differently for the sub-system.
-To get more info about the effects of an option for a sub-system use the `/automod help` command
+To get more info about the effects of an option on a sub-systemuse the `/automod help` command

-You can setup a logging channel for automod action by using the `/automod log-channel` command
+You can setup a logging channel for automod actions by using the `/automod log-channel` command